 For example, a mall manager thinks if he extends the closing time of the mall, then it will result in more sales.
-Regression analysis contradicts the belief by predicting increased revenue due to increased sales won’t be sufficient to support the increased operating expenses arising out of longer working hours.
+Regression analysis contradicts the belief that predicting increased revenue due to increased sales won’t support the increased operating expenses arising from longer working hours.

 Regression analysis is a useful statistical method for modeling and comprehending the relationships between variables.
 It provides numerous advantages to various data types and interactions.
 Researchers and analysts may gain useful insights into the factors influencing a dependent variable and use the results to make informed decisions.